Community Standards

 >

-> Even when not ill-intentioned, these accounts don't see message notifications so tend to just go dormant and then waste everyone's time.
+> Even when not ill-intentioned, these accounts don't see message notifications so tend to just go dormant and waste everyone's time.

 >